BSHaidar/FDArecall/README.md

 Mod3 Project
 ==============================

-A user-focused README.md file that explains your process, methodology and findings.a.Take the time to make sure that you craft your story well, and clearly explain yourprocess and findings in a way that clearly shows both your technical expertiseand​ your ability to communicate your results!

-# Process
+This project examines food recalls in the United States between January 20, 2015 and January 19, 2019.
+The data comes from the United States Food and Drug Administration (FDA) [Food Recall Enforcement Reports](https://open.fda.gov/downloads/) which includes information about the classification of the recall and the type of recall(i.e., voluntary or mandatory).
+Food recalls are classified into one of three classes.
+The FDA defines these classes as follows:

 "Class I recall: a situation in which there is a reasonable probability that the use of or exposure to a violative product will cause serious adverse health consequences or death.
 Class II recall: a situation in which use of or exposure to a violative product may cause temporary or medically reversible adverse health consequences or where the probability of serious adverse health consequences is remote.
 Class III recall: a situation in which use of or exposure to a violative product is not likely to cause adverse health consequences."
-(Source: https://www.fda.gov/safety/industry-guidance-recalls/recalls-background-and-definitions)
+(Source: [FDA](https://www.fda.gov/safety/industry-guidance-recalls/recalls-background-and-definitions))

+Recalls in the data set fall into three categories:
+  1. Voluntary: Firm Initiated- These recalls are voluntarily initiated by the recalling firm.
+Voluntary recalls make up approximately 97% of all recalls in the United States.

+A user-focused README.md file that explains your process, methodology and findings. a.Take the time to make sure that you craft your story well, and clearly explain your process and findings in a way that clearly shows both your technical expertise and your ability to communicate your results!

+# Process

 # Methodology